anudeepsinghpatelgithub/java-selenium/README.md

 # How to run
 1. Clone this prject
 2. go to root directory of the cloned project
-3. go to `resources` and update the value for parameters
+3. go to `resources` and update the value for parameters in TestNg.xml
 ```xml
 <parameter name="fbEmail" value="" />
 <parameter name="fbPassword" value="" />